Signal reflections in electronic circuits

 That depends.
 When your signal’s travel time is short in proportion to the its rate of change, the reflections from picoseconds or nanoseconds ago are going to be slight and in-phase with the voltages you’re applying to the wire right now — so the phenomenon has no practical consequences.

 For sine waves, the conservative rule of thumb is that if your wire or PCB trace is shorter than one tenth of the wavelength, you don’t need to worry about impedance matching.
-For signals contained on a small printed circuit board, sine frequencies below 200-400 MHz should require no special precautions on this front.
+For signals contained on a small printed circuit board, sine frequencies below 200 MHz should require no special planning.
 That said, on the upper end, you still need to think about conventional parasitics and RFI.

 Of course, there is that gotcha we talked about for square waves: they can be thought of as a sum of sine harmonics, and depending on edge rise times, there might be a fair amount of energy present as high as 11 times the fundamental signal frequency; in other words, a 10 MHz signal might have some properties of a 110 MHz pure-sine wave.
-This doesn’t always spell trouble — digital signals are meant to withstand a fair amount of distortion — but broadly speaking, some caution is advised at PCB data bus frequencies above 50-100 MHz.
+This doesn’t always spell trouble — digital signals are meant to withstand a fair amount of distortion — but broadly speaking, some caution is advised at PCB data bus frequencies above 50 MHz, especially if they need to travel to the other end of the board.

 When PCB reflections start getting in the way of digital signaling, the usual culprit is a low-impedance source driving a comparatively high-impedance load (e.g., a MOSFET gate).
 The simplest remedy may be adding a “sink” resistor on the receiving end, connected to the signal’s return path.
 This is usually paired with a series resistor on the driving side, both to limit peak current and to at least roughly match the characteristic impedance of the trace.